yuvalshifriss/street-sign-detector/README.md

 # 🛑 Street Sign Detector

-This project implements and compares two pipelines for detecting street signs in images:
+This project implements and compares two pipelines for refining bounding boxes around traffic signs in images from the GTSRB dataset:

-- ✅ A **Classical Computer Vision Pipeline** using OpenCV and color/edge-based techniques
+✅ A Classical Computer Vision Pipeline using OpenCV with color filtering and edge-based heuristics 🧠 A Neural Network Pipeline using PyTorch to directly regress bounding box coordinates

-- 🧠 A **Neural Network (CNN) Pipeline** using PyTorch for direct bounding box regression
+The GTSRB (German Traffic Sign Recognition Benchmark) [GTSRB dataset](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign) dataset consists of images that each contain exactly one traffic sign, along with ground-truth bounding boxes around those signs.
+The goal is not general object detection, but rather precisely estimating the location and size of the sign within the image.

-It benchmarks both approaches on the [GTSRB dataset](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign), evaluating performance on the Final Test set using precision, recall, and F1 score, with IoU-based matching to determine true positives.
+The two pipelines are evaluated on the Final Test set using precision, recall, and F1 score, with IoU-based matching to determine true positives.

 ---